TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/research-log.md

 - Attempted to clone reference resources repository `https://github.com/h04X-2K/NoPixelServer` but received HTTP 403.
 Proceeded with internal consistency only.
 - Unable to access public NoPixel 4.0 or ProdigyRP 4.0 job system summaries due to network restrictions.
+## Research Log – 2025-08-25 (srp-debug)

+- Reference resources unavailable; proceeding with internal consistency only.
+- Unable to access public NoPixel 4.0 or ProdigyRP 4.0 debug documentation due to network restrictions.